-In no particular order, here are 12 fantastic church ministries creatively meeting unique needs in their communities.
+In no particular order, here are 12 ministries meeting unique needs in their communities with fantastic church outreach event ideas.
 (My favorite is at the end!)

 1. One Table Café